lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 - clone the repo in your remote scripts directory
 - create a .env.json file by duplicating the .env.example.json and fill it
 - create a python virtual env in ./venv, activate and `pip install -r .\requirements.txt`
 - Try using a configurable midi controller to match the mappings in ./components/actionGroups.
-The bulk of the script uses the midi channel 15 and notes / CCs from 1 to 16.
+The main commands are defined in ActionGroupMain

 ### Installation with backend (longer)